 How Fall and Winter Clothes Should Fit

 As I mentioned in my summer clothes article, I prefer my warm-weather outfits to be a bit looser and more breathable.
-I don’t like clothing that’s tight and restrictive especially when it’s hot and humid outside.
+I don’t like clothing that’s tight and restrictive – especially when it’s hot and humid.

-It’s the opposite during the fall and winter, especially as you layer.
+It’s the opposite for men’s winter fashion, especially as you layer.
 You want to make sure the layers closest to your skin are the most fitted.
-That way, you avoid any extra bulk or wrinkling as you put on more layers, which is SUPER ANNOYING and uncomfortable.
+That avoids any extra bulk or wrinkling as you put on more layers – which is SUPER ANNOYING and uncomfortable.

 A few years back, I attended a wedding in Mexico.
 I was one of the groomsmen, and we were all asked to wear mid-grey suits, white shirts, and a floral tie.
 Pretty simple.

 I bought a Ludlow Traveler suit from J.Crew because I knew I had to:

 - Get that suit all the way to Mexico, and I didn’t want to worry about wrinkling – either in my suitcase or on my body – and

 - The Ludlow Traveler is unlined and lightweight, perfect for the hot Mexico sun.